 Until water is running underneath the automatic water level sensor, manual water level measurements should be performed four times a day (in the beginning and end of manual discharge measurements (see section 8.4)).

-When the river bank and bed is affected by snow and ice and there is no running water under the distance sensor, measure the water level manually four times a day (in the beginning and end of manual discharge measurements), every third day.
+When the river bank and bed is free of snow and ice and water is running under the distance sensor, measure water level manually before and after each discharge measurement and whenever the divers are moved.